nam170201/introduction-to-python-for-computational-science-and-engineering/book/03-data-types-structures.md

 #### The range() command

-A special type of list is frequently required (often together with `for-loops`) and therefor a command exists to generate that list: the `range(n)` command generates integers starting from 0 and going up to *but not including* n.
+A special type of list is frequently required (often together with `for-loops`) and therefore a command exists to generate that list: the `range(n)` command generates integers starting from 0 and going up to *but not including* n.
 Here are a few examples:

 ```{code-cell} ipython3
 list(range(3))